 As part of the Program Criticality Assessment (PCA) for the impact of COVID-19 on food and livelihoods security activities, the Food Security Sector (FSS) took part in identifying key life-saving services and Humanitarian Response Plan activities that could be adjusted in light of COVID-19.
 In addition to the PCA, during the multi-sectoral prioritization for the coming months the FSS included humanitarian support in anticipation of potential newly displacements as a result of floods or conflict, as well as any returns (IDPs and refugees).

 As at the end of April, partners are targeting 290,000 households for support during the upcoming rainy season in the BAY states.

 In April, around 1.7 million people have received food security assistance.
 Of these, 64 percent received food assistance and the remainder agriculture and livelihood assistance.

-In February, the Food Security Sector (FSS) organized a training on CH Analysis Manual 2.0 for partners from 27 February to 1 March to build capacities in the application of Cadre Harmonize (CH) food security and nutrition analysis framework and strengthen participation of partners in the analysis process at both state and national levels.
+The FSS organized a training on CH Analysis Manual 2.0 for partners from 27 February to 1 March to build capacity on the application of Cadre Harmonise (CH) food security and nutrition analysis framework and strengthen participation of partners in the analysis process at both state and national levels.